kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 At the core of any transport are control messages.

 MoqTransport control messages are fine, but have the potential for head-of-line blocking as they share a single stream.
-There's also just a lot of messages for errors and state transitions such as `UNSUBSCRIBE`, `SUBSCRIBE_ERROR`, `SUBSCRIBE_DONE`, etc.
+There's also just a lot of messages for state transitions such as `UNSUBSCRIBE`, `SUBSCRIBE_ERROR`, `SUBSCRIBE_DONE`, etc.

-MoqTransfork continues the trend of leveraging QUIC with separate control streams, such as one stream per subscription.
+MoqTransfork continues the trend of leveraging QUIC with separate control streams, like one stream per subscription.
-These control streams are terminated when endpoints close or reset (including an error code) the stream, directly leveraging QUIC's stream state machine.
+These control streams are terminated when endpoints close or reset (including an error code) the stream in order to directly leverage QUIC's stream state machine.
 This removes any messages that start with `UN` or end with `_DONE`, `_ERROR`, `_RESET`, etc.

 ## Byte Offsets